o Cesare Villiger

 Department of Banking & Finance (UZH)

-• Responsible Headcoach for the course "Corporate Finance" with over 400 students and MAS participants.
-This includes: hosting exercise sessions, preparing the course material, learning videos and final exam, administration and recruitment.
+• Responsible Headcoach for the course \"Corporate Finance\" with over 400 students and MAS participants.
+Includes hosting exercise sessions, preparing course materials, learning videos, final exam, administration, and recruitment.

-• Co-creation and lecturing in the courses "Climate Change Finance" and "eFundamentals of Programming".
+• Co-creation and lecturing in the courses \"Climate Change Finance\" and \"eFundamentals of Programming\".

 Sept.
 2020 - now